 An Aerial View Of Manhattan From Chinatown.

-Legislation Expected to Pass Shifting Broker Fees from Tenants to Landlords
+NYC Council Passes Legislation Transferring Broker Fees to Landlords

-New York City Council set to vote on bill to ban broker fees for renters.
+New York City Council passes bill to eliminate broker fees for renters.

-Living in New York City comes with a hefty price tag, and one of the most disliked costs is the broker fee.
-When moving into an apartment in the city, you can expect to pay over $10,000 in upfront expenses, which includes a security deposit, first month’s rent, and a fee to the broker.
-Typically, the broker fee is more than one month’s rent, and with the median rent around $3,400, this can add up quickly.
+Living in New York City comes with a high price tag, and one of the most dreaded costs for residents is the broker fee.
+When moving into an apartment in the city, individuals can expect to pay over $10,000 in upfront expenses, which includes a security deposit, the first month’s rent, and a fee to the broker.
+Typically, the broker fee amounts to more than one month’s rent, with the median rent currently standing at around $3,400.

 Source: The NY Times